 For some, Instagram might be a window into the lives of friends that they’ve been missing all year round.
 For others, Stories might be the replacement for the person to person connection that they’ve each craved during isolation.
+And then of course, the DM function may act as the default messaging app for many people.
 My point is: the platform is what YOU make it.

 And that is both its core benefit and ultimately, for me at least, the source of its downfall.

 Scientifically proven to be bad for your mental health, Instagram is not something I want or need in my life.
 I thought I’d try removing it — for a year — and it worked out OK.